Package 'NPCDTools'

 Description

-Function GNPC is used to estimate examinees' attribute profiles using the general nonparametric classification (GNPC) method (Chiu, Sun, & Bian, 2018; Chiu & Koehn, 2019).
-It can be used with data conforming to any CDMs.
+Function GNPC is used to estimate examinees' attribute profiles using the general nonparametric classification (GNPC) method (Chiu et al., 2018; Chiu & Köhn, 2019).
+It can be used with data conforming to any cognitive diagnosis models (CDMs).

 Usage